stmilne/icds_docs/docs/03_Connecting.md

 A password must be entered and then multi-factor authentication must be completed successfully to complete the login.

+> [!NOTE]
+> The connection to the system is made with a submit node.
+Submit nodes are configured primarily to handle incoming user connections and non-intensive computational tasks like editing small files.
+To perform computational tasks, compute resources must be used.
+See [Submitting Jobs](04_SubmittingJobs.md) for more details.

 ### X11 Forwarding